How to Paint Minis (7 Miniature Painting Techniques)

 You should also have a palette or non-porous surface for thinning out the paint.
 This can be as simple as a ceramic tile, a plastic lid, or a wet palette.

 You also need enough paint to cover the major parts of your scheme, like skin, armor, cloth, and any metals.
-Try to keep your colors simple to start; color choice can get overwhelming, and you want to keep stress low when starting out.
+Try to keep your colors simple to start; color choice can get overwhelming, and you want to keep stress low when starting.

-You can also employ a black or white model primer, but spray point works fine in a pinch.
+You can also employ a black or white model primer, but the spray paint works fine in a pinch.
 This provides a good base for your other colors to hold on to, and it can help you cover areas that are hard to reach with a brush.

 Prepping and Priming Your Mini

-Just starting out in coloring?
+Just starting in coloring?
 Here are some supplies you’ll need!

 Applying Your Basecoat